jackyzha0/jackyzha0.github.io/content/posts/web-is-better-together.md

 We can do the same, with a new web.
 Here's what I'm thinking.

 Maybe we bring back the philosophy of LANs, but rather than networks based around closeness in physical distance bounded by routers, what about LANs in **social and trust space**?
+What about [Personal Computing Networks](https://alexanderobenauer.com/labnotes/027/)?

 The internet is a network of networks.
 This is true at the hardware and infrastructure level, but less so for the applications we depend so heavily on.
 What if we also made the web a network of networks?
 And users could be a part of multiple networks at once?